 Then on February 12, while conducting the second shorebird survey out at the lake, I spotted an even larger flock of Riparia along with about two dozen Barn Swallows in the same spot as before.
 This was my chance.
 I pulled my waders on, grabbed my gear, and tromped out once again.
 This time I was able to approach quite close.
-Among the Barn Swallows, there were around 10 to 12 Pale Sand Martins along with a few Common Sand Martins.
+Among the Barn Swallows, there were around 10 to 12 Pale Martins along with a few Sand Martins.
 The flock was quite active and flighty, but I was able to capture more video footage and images at a distance that revealed them to be unquestionably R. diluta.
-The Pale Sand Martinswere molting their flight feathers and preening feverishly, which may have been why they were more obliging this time.
-I’m hoping the preening means that they’ll remain a few weeks more and with luck I’ll be able to obtain audio recordings as well.
+The Pale Martins were molting their flight feathers and preening feverishly, which may have been why they were more obliging this time.

 Below I discuss some of the key features to consider when trying to distinguish between Pale Sand Martin and Common Sand Martin so that perhaps, in time, with more records we can better understand the status of this visitor from Central Asia in Saudi Arabia.
 This is particularly important as the primary regional field guide—The Birds of the Middle East—fails to discuss a couple key field marks that I subsequently discovered, through research and my correspondence with Dr. Schweizer and Oscar Campbell, who’s recorded Pale Sand Martin several times in the UAE, are more reliable than the oft-noted diffuse or absent breast-band.
-I found Dr. Schweizer’s article “Identification of Pale Sand Martin Riparia diluta in Central Asia” particularly instructive (2007), especially his wonderful side-by-side comparisons of both species, one of which he graciously allowed me to include in this post.
+As mentioned above, I found Schweizer and Aye’s article “Identification of Pale Sand Martin Riparia diluta in Central Asia” particularly helpful (2007), especially his wonderful side-by-side comparisons of both species, one of which he graciously allowed me to include in this post.

 The Jizz and Tail Forking